-Welcome to the home of Temple of Diana web site.
+Welcome to the website of Temple of Diana, Inc.

 Here you will find information about the Dianic Tradition, our Groves, Classes, Rituals, and how you can become involved!

-In August 2014, Budapest expanded the Dianic tradition to include the ordination of males.
-This change resulted in a branching off of Temple of Diana, Inc. and other Dianic groups and individuals, who continue the original vision of a tradition entirely by, about, and for women and girls, including ordination of our clergy.
+In August 2014, Budapest ordained a male as a kouretes Priest in her lineage.
+This decision resulted in a branching off of Temple of Diana, Inc. and other Dianic groups and individuals, who continue the original vision of a tradition entirely by, about, and for women and girls, including ordination of our clergy.

 The heart of the Dianic Wiccan tradition is Women's Mysteries: the five blood mysteries of our birth, menarche, giving birth/lactation, menopause, and death.
-Contemporary Dianic rites of women's mysteries also include other essential physical, emotional, and psychic passages that only women can experience by being born female in a patriarchal culture and becoming conscious about how growing up in that culture affects our daily lives and female sense of selfhood Dianic rituals celebrate the mythic cycle of the Goddess in the earth's seasonal cycles of birth, death, and regeneration.
-Those cycles correspond and overlap with women's own life-cycle transitions, and Dianics honor the Goddess in every woman through seasonal rituals.
+Contemporary Dianic rites of Women's Mysteries also include other essential physical, emotional, and psychic passages that only women can experience by being born female in a patriarchal culture and becoming conscious about how growing up in that culture affects our daily lives and female sense of selfhood.
+Our Dianic rituals celebrate the mythic cycle of the Goddess in the earth's seasonal cycles of birth, death, and regeneration.
+These cycles correspond and overlap with female life-cycle transitions, we honor the Goddess in every woman through our seasonal rituals.
 Our rites mark life passages and celebrate women's ability to create life, sustain life, and return to the Goddess in death.
 Dianic seasonal themes are not based on an exclusively heterosexual fertility cycle, as other Wiccan traditions are, and therefore are inclusive of all women.
 From the beginning of its contemporary practice, the Dianic Wiccan tradition has also inspired rituals that are intended to help women heal from, and counter the effects of, misogynistic, patriarchal social institutions and religions.

 Women embody the Goddess as Creatrix.
 Physically, we embody the power of the Goddess in Her capacity to create and sustain life.
 Our wombs are the living metaphor of Her creative potential and thus are the very source of our creative power.
 Even if a woman has had a hysterectomy or is postmenopausal, the power of her womb will continue to carry within her the energetic potential of its creativity.
 Inspired by the ancient mythic cosmology of the Goddess, wherein She draws Herself out of Herself in the original act of creation, many women embrace the metaphor of spiritually giving birth to themselves and each other.
 Within Dianic Wiccan rites, the focus is on each woman's own experience, opinions, ideas, and feelings, and not those of her spouse, lover, family, or friends.
 Within Dianic circles, women have the opportunity to discover their true selves, apart from the constraints of males and patriarchal culture.